Loggerhead sea turtle (Caretta caretta) microbiome: insight into endozoic and epizoic communities

-TurtleBIOME project contribution will be to provide a clear, complete and detailed image of the microbial composition of the surface biofilm and the gut microbiome of loggerhead sea turtles.
-We will achieve this goal by pairing state-of-the-art culture-independent molecular approach, e.g. new generation sequencing (NGS) of bacterial and fungal components of the micro-community and single cell PCR amplification of diatoms, with classical approach of diatom cultivation and light and electronic microscope observations of biofilm components.
+TurtleBIOME project contribution is to provide a clear, complete and detailed image of the microbial composition of the surface biofilm and the gut microbiome of loggerhead sea turtles. from the Mediterranean Sea.
+We plan to achieve this goal by pairing state-of-the-art culture-independent molecular approach, e.g. new generation sequencing (NGS) of prokaryotic and eukaryotic components of the micro-community with classical approach of microorganism cultivation, experiments and light and electronic microscope observations of biofilm components.

 Morphological analyses of turtle-associated surface biofilms

 Light and electron microscopy